ESP32C3 0.42 OLED

 Programming and Debugging

-The board can be loaded using a single binary image, without 2nd stage bootloader.
+The board could be loaded using the single binary image, without 2nd stage bootloader.
 It is the default option when building the application without additional configuration.

 Note